Protein Waffles

 Frequently asked questions

-Do not overcook your waffles.
+I find the key to crispy waffles is not to overcook them.
 Once they sizzle around the edges and begin to brown, they are ready to be removed from the waffle iron.
+Also, keep the waffles warm as you cook the other ones.
+I like to keep them on a wire rack in a warm oven until they are ready to serve.

 Yes, you can skip the protein powder altogether.
 The protein content will be around 9 grams of protein per waffle.

-If you don’t preheat the waffle iron, you risk the batter taking too long to warm up, which results in gummy or rubbery waffles.
-Preheat the waffle maker while you make the batter.
+If you don’t preheat the waffle iron, the batter may take too long to warm up, resulting in sticking.
+I also suggest greasing the waffle maker very well.

 Video